Skip to main content

 If a vehicle in your fleet has been approved for an ELD exemption, drivers should utilize the Highway mobile app to record arrival events.
 Learn more here.

-Vehicle assignment
+Vehicle Assignment

-Relays and staging
+Relays and Staging

 For operations involving relays or staging near the origin or destination, utilize the Relay workflow to assign both participating vehicles to the load.
 If a local driver is operating an ELD-exempt vehicle during these stages, please refer to the ELD exemption guide for mobile app instructions.
 Learn more here.